 When you do that, make a joint agreement with your partner to stay at that two-steps-back place for a while, and a plan to talk about how you're both feeling about it before you agree to move things forward again.
 Chances are that while you're hanging back a little, you'll get a better idea of what you need to feel more comfortable moving forward, and you can talk about those realizations together as you have them.

-Save sex for times when you're not in a hurry or are trying to hide it.
 It's easier for things to move way too fast, or to feel like you've no choice but to rush in when you've only got five or ten snuck-in minutes for sex.

 While sometimes quickies can be fun, more times than not, they don't tend to make for the good stuff if they're all that's ever happening.
 Sex that people really enjoy and feel enriched by usually takes way more time than that, especially when we're new to sex or a partner.
 Doing consent well alone will often take more than a couple minutes.
 Additionally, if we're being sneaky or secretive with sex, it can be tough to make our best choices.

 If you have very limited time and privacy for sex, it might be better to figure that means you're probably just not at the point where a sexual relationship is sound and likely to be so great for you.
 Instead, you may do better setting sex aside for now, until a time when you really do have the kind of time and space it, and you, tend to require.
 In the meantime, you can use those stolen moments for things that don't usually demand more than five minutes and which you also may not need to hide: a hug, kissing, talking together, cuddling or even daydreaming out loud about a time in life when the timing will be more right.

 Check in to see if there's anything you or a partner might be using sex to avoid.